-III.1 Predict the effect of changing the orbital distance of the planet and record your prediction.
+- III.1 Other than brightness, predict the effect of changing the orbital distance of the planet and record your prediction.
 Be as specific as possible.
-(Hint: The spacecraft is called the Kepler spacecraft...)

-- III.2 Move the planet to a different position, run the orrery for at least two orbits, and describe your results. - III.3 How well do your results agree with your prediction?
+(Hint: The spacecraft is called the Kepler spacecraft...) - III.2 Move the planet to a different position, run the orrery for at least two orbits, and describe your results. - III.3 How well do your results agree with your prediction?
 If they disagree, what might be the cause(s) of any differences?